AI Data Operations · Pricing Intelligence 2026

 • Large scalable workforce — rapid team ramp-up for high-volume projects

-• Mature outsourcing ecosystem with ISO 27001-aligned security
+• Mature outsourcing ecosystem with ISO 27001-aligned data security

-• 540+ expert annotation teams available for enterprise scale
+• 540+ expert annotation teams available for immediate project deployment

 🇺🇸